webpack-contrib/html-minimizer-webpack-plugin/README.md

 };
 ```

-This will enable HTML optimization only in production mode.
-If you want to run it also in development set the `optimization.minimize` option to `true`.

-And run `webpack` via your preferred method.

 > [!NOTE]
 >
+> HTML will only be minimized in production mode by default.
+To enable minification in development, explicitly set `optimization.minimize: true`.

+Finally, run `webpack` using the method you normally use (e.g., via CLI or an npm script).

+> [!NOTE]
+>
 > Removing and collapsing spaces in the tools differ (by default).
 >
-> - `@swc/html` - remove and collapse whitespaces only in safe places (for example - around `html` and `body` elements, inside the `head` element and between metadata elements - `<meta>`/`script`/`link`/etc.)
+> - `@swc/html` - Remove and collapse whitespaces only in safe places (for example - around `html` and `body` elements, inside the `head` element and between metadata elements - `<meta>`/`script`/`link`/etc.)
-> - `html-minifier-terser` - always collapse multiple whitespaces to 1 space (never remove it entirely), but you can change it using [`options`](https://github.com/terser/html-minifier-terser#options-quick-reference)
+> - `html-minifier-terser` - Always collapse multiple whitespaces to 1 space (never remove it entirely), but you can change it using [`options`](https://github.com/terser/html-minifier-terser#options-quick-reference)
-> - `@minify-html/node` - please read documentation https://github.com/wilsonzlin/minify-html#whitespace
+> - `@minify-html/node` - Please read documentation https://github.com/wilsonzlin/minify-html#whitespace for detailed whitespace behavior.

 ## Options